Top Home Buyer Mistakes

 Remember that your home is an investment.
 Homes within the neighbourhood escalate in value when the homes around it go up.
 If your home is the highest standard by which all homes are measured by, your value will increase much less than others.

 We often want more than we can afford.
 BEFORE you begin searching for your next home, analyze your financial situation and decide what payment you can realistically afford.
 Talk to a financial representative or mortgage broker about current rates, your credit score and your ability to pay.
 A great preliminary move is to get pre-approved for a mortgage.
 It will give you the amount you can spend before you start looking so you don’t fall in love with more than you can afford.

 Remember that despite what our culture often tells us, we are not measured by the postal code that we keep.
-In addition, it is a poor investment to buy a Calgary home for sale that you know is not worth what you are paying just because it is in a fancy or popular neighbourhood.
+In addition, it is a poor investment to buy a home for sale that you know is not worth what you are paying just because it is in a fancy or popular neighbourhood.

 You see it every day in the news - people who are taking issue with their city planners because a new grocery store or mall is planning to come in next door to their neighbourhood.
 Very often these people could have or should have known that there was a possibility this could happen to them because the land around them was zoned commercial.

 You can fix up a house, but you can’t fix a neighbourhood.
 If you have checked property values and the homes around yours are going down, that is a red flag.
 It may look like good deal, but in the end you’re likely to lose money on your investment.

-Make sure that once you have found a Calgary home for sale that you would like to live in, that you have thought over carefully all that comes with the home, the neighbourhood and the lifestyle it will bring.
+Make sure that once you have found the perfect home that you have thought over carefully all that comes with it, including the neighbourhood and the lifestyle it will bring.
 Remember that once you have made an offer and it is accepted, it can be very difficult if not impossible to back out of the deal.